 (David Cone in 1998)

-From now until the end of the season, we will be tracking the progress of the Yankees with the 1998 World Championship team that won 114 games.
+From now until the end of the season, we will be tracking the progress of the Yankees with their 1998 World Championship team, which won 114 games in the regular season.

 Through 71 Games:

 The Yankees came back from 5-0 down in the fifth inning to win this one against the Mariners.